justadudewhohacks/face-api.js/README.md

-# face-recognition.min.js
+# face-api.js

-**face recognition API for the browser with tensorflow.js**
+**JavaScript API for face detection and face recognition in the browser with tensorflow.js**

 This project implements a ResNet-34 like architecture using the tensorflow.js core API ([@tensorflow/tfjs-core](https://github.com/tensorflow/tfjs-core)) for realtime face recognition in the browser.
 The neural net is equivalent to the **FaceRecognizerNet** used in [face-recognition.js](https://github.com/justadudewhohacks/face-recognition.js) and the net used in the [dlib](https://github.com/davisking/dlib/blob/master/examples/dnn_face_recognition_ex.cpp) face recognition example.
 The weights have been trained by [davisking](https://github.com/davisking) and the model achieves a prediction accuracy of 99.38% on the LFW (Labeled Faces in the Wild) benchmark for face recognition.